lchestnutt/cardiotensor/paper/paper.md

 # Architecture

-The core functionality of cardiotensor is organized into four main modules:
+Cardiotensor is organized into five main modules, designed for clarity and scalability:

-- **`orientation`**: Implements the chunked-based structure tensor framework for estimating local cardiomyocyte orientation.
-This includes structure-tensor computation, eigenvalue decomposition, rotation to cylindrical coordinate system, and quantification of helix and transverse angles, as well as fractional anisotropy (FA).
+- **`orientation`**: Computes local cardiomyocyte orientation using a chunked 3D structure tensor pipeline, including eigenvalue decomposition, cylindrical coordinate rotation, and calculation of helix angle (HA), transverse angle (TA), and fractional anisotropy (FA).

-- **`tractography`**: Provides tools for generating and filtering streamlines that trace cardiomyocyte trajectories based on the orientation field.
-This module enables fiber-level reconstruction and visualization.
+- **`tractography`**: Generates and filters streamlines tracing cardiomyocyte trajectories from the orientation field for fiber‑level reconstruction and analysis.

-- **`analysis`**: Contains higher-level methods that integrate orientation and tractography data for regional or statistical analysis.
-It also supports interpolation, centerline alignment, and cardiac anatomical mapping.
+- **`analysis`**: Provides high‑level functions for regional quantification and plotting transmural profile.
+- **`visualization`**: Supports interactive 3D visualization of vector fields and streamlines, HA color‑coding, and export to VTK/ParaView for large‑scale rendering.

-- **`utils`**: Includes general-purpose utilities such as I/O functions, image preprocessing, vector math, and configuration parsing.
-These functions support the broader package infrastructure.
-A general high-level volume reader is implemented using Dask for parallelisation.
+- **`utils`**: Contains general utilities for I/O, image preprocessing, configuration parsing, and vector math, supporting the entire pipeline.

-This modular structure promotes clarity, reproducibility, and ease of extension for cardiac imaging researchers working with large 3D datasets.
+This modular architecture ensures reproducibility, maintainability, and easy integration into larger cardiac imaging workflows.

 ## Documentation and Usage